TCS books USD70m charge after US Supreme Court denies DXC appeal

 |---|---|---|---|---|---|

-How will this one-time exceptional provision impact TCS's profit margins and earnings per share for Q1 FY2027?
+How will this exceptional provision impact TCS's profit margins and earnings per share for Q1 FY2027?

-Will this legal outcome influence TCS's risk management strategies or client contract negotiations in the US market?
+Could this decision influence TCS's pricing models or client negotiations in the North American market?